ManoelIvisson/ManoelIvisson/README.md

 ### What's up!
 My name is Manoel 😀

-I'm a student in the Technology of Internet Systems (TSI) - IFRN and here are some technologies I know and practice:
+I'm a computer technician and a student in the Internet Systems Technology (TSI) program at IFRN.
+Here are some technologies I know and work with:

 #### languages